01binary/zeroweb/src/articles/kalman-filter.md

 end
 ```

-In the case of a moving vehicle, the pressure on the accelerator pedal determines velocity and position:
+In the case of a moving vehicle, the pressure on the accelerator pedal can determine the velocity and position:

 ![vehicle model](./images/kalman-vehicle.png)